“Progress in science depends on new techniques, new discoveries and new ideas, probably in that order.” – Sydney Brenner

 Brain tumors are responsible for an immense burden of disease and are remarkably diverse, with more than 100 different defined types, yet their cellular origins— i.e. the brain cell type with the first genetic “hits” that initiates each tumor— are unknown.
 Animal models and in vitro studies have shown that the cell of origin has major impact on subsequent brain tumor phenotype and behavior.
 Therefore, identifying the cellular origins of specific brain tumors would help understand their phenotypic diversity, facilitate earlier detection, and may lead to new lineage-targeted therapies.
 We will apply our single-cell lineage tracing technologies to reconstruct phenotypically-annotated lineage trees of individual brain tumors and identify their earliest lineages and cell of origin.

-We are creating an Undiagnosed Diseases/Precision Medicine Program at NYU Hassenfeld Children’s Hospital.
-Our mission is to implement the latest genomics technologies to find diagnoses for children with rare genetic diseases.
-In every pediatric population there are children with medical conditions who remain undiagnosed despite extensive evaluation and testing, or who present for the first time in the hospital with serious diseases who would benefit from rapid genomic analyses.
+We direct an Undiagnosed Diseases Program at NYU Hassenfeld Children’s Hospital whose mission is to implement the latest genomics technologies to find diagnoses for children with rare genetic diseases.
+In every pediatric population there are children with medical conditions that are likely genetic, but who remain undiagnosed despite extensive evaluation and testing.
 These “medical mysteries” often lead to lengthy diagnostic odysseys for patients and their families.
 A genetic diagnosis can be critical for families and therapeutic decision-making, as well as for enabling research into the root cause of the disease, but there remains a gap between the genomics technologies available in the lab versus the clinic.
-Our aim is to apply technologies that are ahead of what is available clinically for undiagnosed diseases in order to continuously advance clinical genomics.
-We are also developing new tools to identify pathogenic non-coding variants in undiagnosed diseases, which are likely responsible for a significant fraction of unsolved cases.
+We apply technologies that are ahead of what is available in the clinic to children with undiagnosed diseases to find definitive diagnoses and to continuously advance clinical genomics.